0xPolygonMiden/miden-base/crates/miden-lib/masm_doc_comment_fmt.md

 In case the values are provided only through the operand stack, a short version of the inputs and outputs should be used.
 In that case only `Inputs` and `Outputs` components are used, representing the values on the operand stack.

-Input values array should be offseted by one space to be inline with the output values array (see the example).
+Input values array should be offsetted by one space to be inline with the output values array (see the example).

 Example: